Teach English in Thailand

 It is free to extend your program for additional semesters!

-In order to apply you will need to submit a $300 deposit which works towards your total program fee.
-After acceptance you will also be asked to submit a $300 commitment deposit to secure your spot on your chosen start date, and this also works towards your total program fee.
+In order to interview you will need to submit a $300 deposit which works towards your total program fee.
+If you do not pass the interview and are not accepted, you will receive this deposit back in full.
+After your interview and acceptance you will also be asked to submit a $300 commitment deposit to secure your spot on your chosen start date, and this also works towards your total program fee.
 The rest of your balance is due after acceptance, 6 weeks before departure.
+You’re welcome to pay off your balance in as many “installments” as you want leading up to the 6 week mark before you leave.

 - If you are accepted to the program, our placement success rate upon arrival in Thailand is 100%